 Discover the Luxuriant Gardens and Splendid Villas of Lake Como

-The Italian Lakes are home to many splendid villas with luxuriant gardens open to the public but Lake Como boasts the most enchanting lakeside villas with lush gardens.
+The Italian Lakes are home to many splendid villas with luxuriant gardens that are open to the public, but Lake Como boasts the most enchanting lakeside villas with lush gardens.
 Some also allow picnics, so check their website and take a hamper.

 The grand Villa Erba at Cernobbio was the ancestral home of film director Luchino Visconti and featured in his film The Leopard.
 The 19th century mannerist villa was lavish and in 2003 was restored to its former splendour.
 Visits are by guided tour by appointment only and you need to book in advance.

 Stunningly located on the edge of Lenno (you can arrive by foot or boat), Villa del Balbianello was built in 1787 by Cardinal Angelo Maria Durini and was the home of 20th century explorer Count Guido Monzino (famous for being the first Italian to reach the summit of Mount Everest) who bequeathed his beloved house to his country.

 It boasts an alluring location, graceful loggia, enchanting gardens, and richly decorated interior, with sweeping staircases and panoramic terraces with unparalleled lake and Alps vistas.
 An engrossing collection includes precious objects, art and antiques, including pre-Colombian, Chinese and African art, beautiful 18th century French and English furniture, and personal mementoes from Monzino’s trips.

 Located in Tremezzo and originally built in 1690 for the Milanese noble, the Marchese Giorgio Clerici, the palatial pale pink Villa Carlotta was sold in 1801 to politician and patron of the arts, Battista Sommariva, who developed the gardens and established a remarkable art collection that drew travellers to the villa.